Francis and Ann Marie Koenig

 Who is Annmarie?

-Francis and Ann Marie Koenig first came to Calvert County in 1955 seeking a retreat from his career as an architecht/builder/developer in Washington, DC.
-They quickly fell in love with the area and in 1956 built a beach house in Long Beach.
-Soon they became avid sailors and could often be found heading out of Flag Harbor Marina on their sailboat, "Annmarie."
-They shared their love for the area with their family, taking their grandchildren for walks through the American Chestnut Land Trust on Parker's Creek.
+Francis and Ann Marie Koenig first came to Calvert County in 1955 seeking a retreat from Fran’s career as an architect, builder, and developer in Washington, DC.
+They quickly fell in love with the area, and in 1956, they built a beach house in Long Beach.
+Soon after, they became avid sailors, often seen heading out from Flag Harbor Marina on their sailboat, "Annmarie."
+They shared their love for the area with their family, taking their grandchildren on walks through the American Chestnut Land Trust on Parker's Creek.

-As an investment opportunity in 1960, Francis and Annmarie Koenig purchased 30 acres of land in Solomons, Maryland.
-After thirty-two years and many offers from developers, Fran began to see his investment as a unique opportunity to give something back to an area that he loved.
+In 1960, as an investment, Francis and Annmarie Koenig purchased 30 acres of land in Solomons, Maryland.
+After thirty-two years, and despite numerous offers from developers, Fran realized that the land represented a unique opportunity to give something back to the community he loved.

-In 1991, the Koenig family donated this property to Calvert County with the intention that it be developed into a sculpture park.
-Named after Fran's wife, Mrs. Ann Marie Koenig, the Garden began to take shape over the next decade as six permanent works of art were installed.
+In 1991, the Koenig family donated this property to Calvert County with the intention of developing it into a sculpture park.
+The park was named "Annmarie" after Fran's wife, Ann Marie Koenig.
+Over the next decade, six permanent works of art were installed, marking the beginning of Annmarie Sculpture Garden.

-Francis and Ann both passed away in the 1990s, but their dream lives on.
-Today, Annmarie Garden stands as a gesture of the gratitude that the Koenigs felt for the years spent at their beach home on the Chesapeake Bay.
-Their generous and precious gift provides a unique setting in Calvert County for visitors to explore a place where art and nature meet.
+Although Francis and Ann both passed away in the 1990s, their dream lives on through Annmarie Garden.
+Today, the garden stands as a testament to their gratitude for the years they spent at their beach home on the Chesapeake Bay.
+Their generous gift offers a unique space in Calvert County where visitors can experience the fusion of art and nature.

 Francis & Ann M. Koenig

 Born in Chicago in 1910, Francis was the first of seven children.
-While the first few years of his life were spent in Chicago, Francis did most of his growing up on a farm in the Shenandoah Valley of Virginia.
-As chief caretaker, he became interested in drafting by building chicken house and brooding facilities, and as a result built his first board and T-square.
-He applied for a job as a carpenter’s helper at the age of sixteen and as a result of that job was inspired to pursue a career in architecture.
+While his early years were spent in Chicago, he grew up on a farm in the Shenandoah Valley of Virginia.
+His interest in drafting began by designing and building chicken houses, leading him to build his first board and T-square.
+At the age of sixteen, he worked as a carpenter’s helper, which inspired him to pursue a career in architecture.

-The year 1935 saw Francis move to Washington, DC.
-After a stint as a “spec-builder,” he was employed as a designer-in-residence for Kennedy-Chamberlain where he designed houses.
-He then moved on to work as a drafter for Harvey Warwick, the chief architect for Gustave Ring, and in 1940, became the vice president of Ring Engineering Company.
-It was during this period he designed and oversaw construction of Colonial Village (2nd phase) in Arlington, Virginia, the Carlyn (now Gateway Georgetown), the Marlyn, and the Dorcester House in Washington, DC.
-After a career as a captain for the Army Corps of Engineers during World War II, Francis began designing and developing on his own.
-He designed and built many subdivisions, office buildings, and churches in Maryland and Virginia, as well as his own house in Arlington, Virginia, in 1949.
+In 1935, Francis moved to Washington, DC, where he worked as a designer for Kennedy-Chamberlain and later as a drafter for Harvey Warwick, chief architect for Gustave Ring.
+By 1940, he had become vice president of Ring Engineering Company, designing and overseeing projects like Colonial Village (2nd phase) in Arlington, Virginia, and the Dorcester House in Washington, DC.
+After serving as a captain in the Army Corps of Engineers during World War II, Francis began designing and developing on his own, working on subdivisions, office buildings, churches, and his own home in Arlington, Virginia.

-In 1955, Francis discovered a plot of land overlooking the Chesapeake Bay on the western shore.
-The area, known as Long Beach, became the Koenig’s haven for escaping the hustle and bustle of metropolitan life.
-He built the “beach house” in 1956.
-For a couple who traveled all over Europe and enjoyed many trips to the Caribbean together, he and his wife Ann both agreed that the view from the kitchen table at 234 Overlook Drive was the best in the world.
+In 1955, Francis discovered a plot of land overlooking the Chesapeake Bay.
+The area, known as Long Beach, became the Koenig’s escape from city life.
+In 1956, he built the “beach house” at 234 Overlook Drive, where he and Ann enjoyed breathtaking views of the Bay.
+Despite extensive travel across Europe and the Caribbean, they both agreed that the view from their kitchen table was the best in the world.

-Francis and Ann soon became avid sailors.
-They purchased their first sailboat in 1965, affectionately named the Annmarie.
-On any nice weekend one could find them spending their time sailing the bay with their dachshund Hansel.
-Soon they were on overnight trips to Solomon’s Island and the Choptank and Little Choptank Rivers.
+In 1965, Francis and Ann purchased their first sailboat, which they named "Annmarie."
+They enjoyed sailing the Bay with their dachshund, Hansel, and often took overnight trips to Solomon’s Island and the Choptank and Little Choptank Rivers.